lukebond/coreos-london-operators-20170124/coreos-london-operators-20170124.md

 - Maybe you read the CoreOS Etcd Operator announcement blog post
 - Maybe you watched some talks by Brandon Philips
-- Maybe you listened to Brandon on the Changelog episode "Understanding Kubernetes Operators"
+- Maybe you listened to Brandon on the Cloudcast episode "Understanding Kubernetes Operators"

 --> But maybe, like me, you were still left scratching your head a bit! <--